A Galois connection between classical and intuitionistic logics. I: Syntax: Syntactic interpretations

-Of course, by \cite{M0}*{\ref{int:QS4-McKinsey}}, all of the intuitionistic connectives (and not only $\to$ and $\forall$) could be prefixed by a $\Box$ in the definition of the $\Box$-interpretation.
+Of course, by \cite{M0}*{\ref{int:QS4-McKinsey}}, all of the intuitionistic connectives and quantifiers (and not only $\to$ and $\forall$) could be prefixed by a $\Box$ in the definition of the $\Box$-interpretation.
 Consequently, by \cite{M0}*{\ref{int:QS4-Goedel}}, one could alternatively formulate the $\Box$-translation as an extension of G\"odel's original provability translation: {\it post}fix by $\Box$'es the intuitionistic $\lor$, $\exists$ and $\to$, erase every $\oc$, and replace every $\wn$ by a $\Box$.
-All atomic subformulas are now kept intact, and like before, all intuitionistic connectives become classical.
+Like before, all intuitionistic connectives and quantifiers become classical, and all atomic i-formulas are re-typed as atomic c-formulas.

 \begin{theorem} The QHC calculus is:

 (a) a strongly conservative extension of classical predicate calculus QC;

 (b) a strongly conservative extension of QS4, via $\Box\mapsto\wn\oc$. \end{theorem}